murolem/wplace-archiver/README.md

 # wplace-archiver

+### UPDATE: wplace introduced an RPS limit so archiving at the good speed is now impossible.
+At the moment of writing this, the limit is about 8-10 RPS, which equals to about 120 hours of archiving compared to previous 2 hours at 500 RPS.
+RIP.

 An archiver script for wplace.live.
 Preserve 🧡

 Saves all map tiles to a folder in parallel.
 Takes about 2 hours with 500 requests per second (default).
 Saving is done continuously, so once one archival is complete next begins.